Frederick-sudo/Pytest_Unit_Testing/test_bank/README.md

-Project: Unit Testing of "value(greeting)"
+Project: "Detection of Specific Word and/or Letter"

+Project Completion Date: October 20,2025

+Project Test Date: October 20, 2025

-Function Tools: Python 3.11, pytest 8.3, pytest-cov
+Tools: Python 3.11, pytest 8.3, pytest-cov

-Goal: Verify correctness of this function, that takes in a string of user input and returns either "$0", "$20", or "$100" based on the specific word or specific letters in the given input.
+Goal: To validate the tip calculator function "value(greeting)" that bases the amount of the tip on the type of input received.
 _________________________________________
 Summary: